 A Goodyear welted shoe has visible stitching on the top of the welt and the bottom of the shoe.
 You can see the stitching on the top of the welt on the Barker Victor (pictured in the main image).
 This shoe has a Goodyear welted 7mm leather sole.

 The stitching to the bottom of the sole can be seen above on the Barker Newmarket.
 It also has a Goodyear welted 7mm leather sole, but is decorated with Barker’s laser script design.
 There are other types of Goodyear welted soles apart from leather, such as Dainite or Vibram.

 Blake stitched shoes are stitched on the inside of the shoe.
 This method offers less water-resistance than the Goodyear welt, although the shoes can also be resoled.
 A Blake stitch is visible on the inside of the shoe.

-Check out or range of Goodyear welted shoes or contact our shoe experts for more advice on finding your perfect pair.
+Check out our range of Goodyear welted shoes or contact our shoe experts for more advice on finding your ideal pair.